Why most light pipes are rubbish – the truth of the matter.

 Well if you were comparing similar priced tumble dryers and one drier was 20 times quicker then another, or one central-heating boiler was 20 times more efficient than another, or one make of battery lasted 20 times longer than another, it would be fair to say that such a difference would render the significantly poorer performer to be considered a waste of time.
 And yet, the best-selling sun tube system in the world, the Velux flexible sun tunnel, probably sells more units than all of the other manufacturers combined and yet is only 3.8% efficient – 20 times less light than a Solarspot D-38!

-Lack of regulations or standards for solar tubes
+Lack of regulations or standards for light tubes

 On the other hand, Solatube say ‘…The Brightest Daylight System With Full Compliance to UK Building Regulations’ which, apart from being an appalling use of capital letters, is a completely meaningless statement as there are no UK regulations for sun tunnel systems.